Memory of the World Programme: Memory of the World International Register

 The Memory of the World International Register is a list of the world's documentary heritage with outstanding global significance – such as manuscripts, oral traditions, audio-visual materials, and library and archive holdings.
 It catalogues documentary heritage that has been recommended by the International Advisory Committee and endorsed by the Director-General of UNESCO, using the selection criteria "world significance and outstanding universal value."
 As well as raising awareness of this heritage, the register aims to promote its preservation, digitization, and dissemination by calling upon the programme's networks of experts.
 The program also uses technology to provide wider accessibility and diffusion of information about the items inscribed on the register.

 The first inscriptions on the International Register were made in 1997.
 The various properties in the register include recordings of folk music; ancient languages and phonetics; aged remnants of religious and secular manuscripts; collective lifetime works of renowned giants of literature; science and music; copies of landmark motion pictures and short films; and accounts documenting changes in the world's political, economic, and social stage.

 As of April 2025, 570 pieces of documentary heritage had been inscribed in the International Register.
+The register is divided into five regional groups, and some inscriptions relate to international organisations.
+An inscription can be associated with more than one region if multiple countries are involved in its nomination.

 The program is not without controversy.
 During the 2015 cycle, for example, there was a significant degree of conflict within East Asia, as registry with the MoW Program was becoming viewed as an approval of particular views of contested history, specifically with respect to the Nanjing Massacre and the comfort women.